About Intercalated BScs

 As a student on an undergraduate Medical, Dental or Veterinary programme, either at King’s or another institution, you have the opportunity to leverage the foundation stages of your current degree with an additional year of intensive study to achieve an iBSc.
 An intercalated degree is an excellent means of both confirming and demonstrating your interest in areas of speciality that you may choose to target later in your career.

 The Intercalated BSc programme at King’s is well-established and offers a broad range of intercalated degrees spanning clinical and biomedical sciences and other subjects.
-You may for example choose a specifically clinical topic such as Pharmacology, Endocrinology or Neuroscience or choose to tackle subjects that explore a particular health-related issue such as Immunobiology and Global and Women’s Health.
+You may for example choose a specifically clinical topic such as Pharmacology, Endocrinology or Neuroscience; a course with a clinical placement such as Primary Care; or choose to tackle subjects that explore a particular health-related issue such as Immunobiology and Global and Women’s Health.
 Whatever you choose to study, you will benefit from world-class teaching and learn new ways of studying that will contribute both to your knowledge and your professional development, particularly if you aim to be involved in research in your clinical career.

 Careers – where could your programme take you?